Continuous measurement-based holonomic quantum computation

-It is easy to verify that the syndromes of all pairs of errors include all syndromes for the $[\![5, 1, 3]\!]$ and the $[\![7, 1, 3]\!]$ codes; for any $X$, there will be choices of $E_jE_i$ with the same syndrome, and no $X$ satisfies all the required commutations and anti-commutation.
+It is easy to verify that the syndromes of all pairs of errors include all syndromes for the perfect $[\![5, 1, 3]\!]$ and the Steane $[\![7, 1, 3]\!]$ codes; for any $X$, there will be choices of $E_bE_a$ with the same syndrome, and no $X$ satisfies all the required commutation relations.
 For this construction, it is helpful for a code to have more ``slack'' to satisfy the conditions.

-We can however, modify the codes by introducing ancilla qubits to always satisfy the error-correcting conditions.
-Consider the Steane $[\![7,1,3]\!]$ code for example; we add to this code one ancilla qubit with stabilizer generator $Z$, i.e. the extra qubit is always in the state $\ket{0}.$ Then the projector on to the code space becomes
+We can augment the codes by appending ancilla qubits, thereby increasing the number of syndromes.
+Consider the Steane $[\![7,1,3]\!]$ code for example; we add to this code one ancilla qubit with stabilizer generator $Z$, i.e., the extra qubit is always in the state $\ket{0}$.
+Then the projector on to the code space becomes